Asymptotic distribution

 In mathematics and statistics, an asymptotic distribution is a probability distribution that is in a sense the limiting distribution of a sequence of distributions.
 One of the main uses of the idea of an asymptotic distribution is in providing approximations to the cumulative distribution functions of statistical estimators.

 Definition

 A sequence of distributions corresponds to a sequence of random variables Z_{i} for $i = 1, 2, \dots$.
 In the simplest case, an asymptotic distribution exists if the probability distribution of Z_{i} converges to a probability distribution (the asymptotic distribution) as i increases: see convergence in distribution.
-A special case of an asymptotic distribution is when the sequence of random variables is always zero or Z_{i} = 0 as i approaches infinity.
-Here the asymptotic distribution is a degenerate distribution, corresponding to the value zero.
+A special case of an asymptotic distribution is when the sequence $Z_i$ converges in distribution to zero.
+Here the asymptotic distribution is a degenerate distribution concentrated at zero.